aceinnolab/Inkycal/README.md

 * Get live weather data (including temperature, humidity, etc.) using openweathermap api

 ## Hardware required
-* 7.5" E-Paper Display (Black, White, Red) with driver hat from waveshare (https://www.waveshare.com/product/7.5inch-e-paper-hat-b.htm)
+* 7.5" 3-Colour E-Paper Display (Black, White, Red/Yellow) with driver hat from [waveshare](https://www.waveshare.com/product/7.5inch-e-paper-hat-b.htm)
+**or**
+* 7.5" 2-Colour E-Paper Display (Black, White) with driver hat from [waveshare](https://www.waveshare.com/product/7.5inch-e-paper-hat.htm)
-* Raspberry Pi Zero W (without headers)
+* Raspberry Pi Zero WH (with headers) (no soldering iron required)
-* 90° angled 2x20 Pin GPIO headers
+* Or: Raspberry Pi Zero W. In this case, you'll need to solder 2x20 pin GPIO headers yourself
 * MicroSD card (min.
 4GB)
-* MicroUSB cable
+* MicroUSB cable (for power)
-* 3d-printer (you can also appoint any 3d-printing service) for printing a case
-* Soldering iron (for soldering the headers)
+* Something to be used as a case (e.g. a picture frame or a 3D-printed case)

 # Setup